 With so many new windows of opportunity readily available, we understand why it must be tempting for some businesses to try their luck in extending their reach as much as humanly – or digitally – possible.
 However, simply installing a presence on a digital platform is a redundant activity unless it’s providing genuine value to followers – something that goes beyond ticking boxes.

 We believe small business owners are still guilty of back-benching their digital marketing tactics because they feel there’s so much to do in so little time.
 This is why we’re suggesting you work smarter, not harder, by strategically choosing 2 to 3 social media platforms where you believe your target audience is most active.
+Develop content that is specific to your ideal customer, don’t try to please everybody.

 As a successful small business owner herself, Stacey understands that mastering something requires the total devotion of time and effort.
 “There are probably more areas of the marketing mix I would one day like us to offer as a service, but only if they strengthened the Brandlective brand and customer service offering.
-I wouldn’t dare to even implement an add-on service for the sake of it.”
+I wouldn’t dare to implement an add-on service for the sake of it.”

 Echoing Stacey’s words, we recommend you focus your content marketing strategy on one particular area – solidifying yourself as opinion leaders and experts within your field.
 Reducing online presence to only the most necessary channels where you can devote conscious time and effort is also advised in order to build a strong brand – not a broad one – in 2018.